 Talking to the Guardian, Anna Halpine, CEO of the Femm Foundation said: “The Femm app does not readily disclose the philosophy of its funders or leaders, and markets itself as a way to ‘avoid or achieve pregnancy’.”

 Similarly to other fertility apps, Femm works by collecting users’ information about sex and menstraution to either “avoid or achieve pregnancy.”
 The app casts doubt on the reliability of hormonal contraception stating that the safer — and “natural” — way to avoid pregnancy is to track your cycle and get to know your body.

 Although hormonal birth control can cause side effects, research has proven their efficiency over fertility apps.
-According to the Centers for Disease Control and Prevention, fertility apps like Natural Cycles and Femm result in around 24 pregnancies for every 100 women using the app.
+According to the Centers for Disease Control and Prevention, fertility apps such as Femm result in around 24 pregnancies for every 100 women using the app.